mel0ndev/fortytwo-challenge/README.md

 ## Setup

 ### App
-This project is deployed via Vercel and can be viewed using this link:
+This project is deployed via Vercel and can be viewed using this link: https://fortytwo-challenge.vercel.app/

 ### Local

 This project requires an Alchemy key.
 I can give you mine for testing if you do not have one.
 First, create a ``.env.local`` file in the root directory.
-Then, add a ``ALCHEMY_API`` variable to it, followed by your Alchemy API key.
+Then, add a ``NEXT_PUBLIC_ALCHEMY_API`` variable to it, followed by your Alchemy API key.
 This would look like:

 ```
-ALCHEMY_API="alchemyapikeygoeshere"
+NEXT_PUBLIC_ALCHEMY_API="alchemyapikeygoeshere"
 ```

 #### Getting Started